pocomane/MiSTer_misc/README.md

 - PACKAGE_UPDATER_OWNER and NAME define the github repo of the owner of the uptade script itself; you should place here you github username (in OWNER) and forked repo name (in NAME);
-- TREE_PATH and MISC_SUB together defines where the software will be installed; the desitnation is the MISC_SUB folder in the TREE_PATH directory;
+- MISC_DIR defines the `Installation` directory, where the software will be copied;
-- SCRIPT_SUB defines the path for the `Scripts` folder (it will be TREE_PATH/SCRIPT_SUB);
+- SCRIPT_DIR defines the path for the `Scripts` folder

 You can also change the following variables for some advanced configuration (some of them tweaks the package specification, so refer to the relative